Calorie-App/Calorie-App/project_spec.md

 - Create Food Class to construct Food Object from JSONArray
 - The user will be initially asked "What is your calorie intake goal for today?".
 The purpose of this feature is for the user to be able to add food to the list until the calorie amount reaches his/her calorie intake goal for the day.
 - There will be a section for the user to type the food he/she desires as well as a Search button to search for the desired food.
-- Implemented functionality so user must enter value in both EditText in order to proceed.
+- Implement functionality so user must enter value in both EditText in order to proceed.
 - Toast will be displayed to user stating to "Please enter values in both fields" if user did not enter values in both fields.